KrisCheng/Deep4Cli/ENSO/paper/IJCNN草稿.md

 Spatiotemporal Sequence Forecasting, Convolutional LSTM, Rolling Mechanism, ENSO.
 ### 1. Introduction

+"fully coupled models are computationally expensive and only just starting to become publicly available.
+From a practical point of view, it remains challenging for the typhoon community to replace existing operational forecast systems with coupled models at this stage."

 Approximately every 4 years, the sea surface temperature (SST) is higher than average in the eastern equatorial Pacific.
 This phenomenon is called El Niño-Southern Oscillation (ENSO) and is considered as the dominant mode of interannual climate variability observed globally (Wunsch 1990).
 ENSO is associated with many climate changes (Fraedrich 1994; Wilkinson et al.1999), affecting climate of much of the tropics and subtropics, then cause enormous damage worldwide, so a skillful forecasting of ENSO is strongly needed.

 1. What is ENSO and its extremely impacts (why a skillful forecasting is very important);